 Navigating to Setup -> Manage Users -> Queue

 In this step, you need to create a new Queue that will configure with Omni Channel Routing.
-This will push work from the queue to agents in the Console.
-In Queue Member you need to select the users to whom the works are assign.
+This will drive work from the queue to agents in the Console.
+In the Queue Member, you need to choose the users to whom the works are assigned.

 Step 4: Create Presence Statuses